Estrogen: Medical use

 Estrogens are used as medications, mainly in hormonal contraception, hormone replacement therapy, and to treat gender dysphoria in transgender women and other transfeminine individuals as part of feminizing hormone therapy.

 Chemistry

 The estrogen steroid hormones are estrane steroids.

 History

 In 1929, Adolf Butenandt and Edward Adelbert Doisy independently isolated and purified estrone, the first estrogen to be discovered.
 Then, estriol and estradiol were discovered in 1930 and 1933, respectively.
 Shortly following their discovery, estrogens, both natural and synthetic, were introduced for medical use.
 Examples include estriol glucuronide (Emmenin, Progynon), estradiol benzoate, conjugated estrogens (Premarin), diethylstilbestrol, and ethinylestradiol.

 The word estrogen derives from Ancient Greek.
 It is derived from "oestros" (a periodic state of sexual activity in female mammals), and genos (generating).
 It was first published in the early 1920s and referenced as "oestrin".
 With the years, American English adapted the spelling of estrogen to fit with its phonetic pronunciation.
-Nevertheless, both estrogen and oestrogen are used nowadays, yet some still wish to maintain its original spelling as it reflects the origin of the word.